1.1 Who should read this practice note?

 Each practice must collect, publish and report its workforce diversity data to the SRA.

-Practices must publish a summary of their workforce diversity data.
+Practices must publish a summary of their workforce diversity data, provided that you are able to do so in a way which complies with data protection legislation, including in particular the General Data Protection Regulation (GDPR), which takes effect from 1 May 2018.
 Your practice may publish this on your practice’s website or, if you do not have a website, you may post a notice in reception informing individuals that a copy of the workforce diversity data is available upon request.

 4.1 Who does this apply to?